mattacular/redis-flush/README.md

 that could cause issues if flushed at the wrong time in production.
 If you are not using Redis for such purposes though, it may be safe but is not recommended.

-The second flush (the default) is safer as it separates the deletes into batches by cache bin:
+The second flush (the default mode) is safer as it separates the deletes into batches by cache bin:

 ```php